 Those suffering from a mental illness are often overlooked, with their symptoms excused for a myriad of other reasons.
 Meanwhile, those who are mentally ill are left to suffer in silence.
 Symptoms of mental illness often go untreated.
 In other cases, patients are discouraged from seeking help or seeing a psychiatrist.
 Therapy is not encouraged, and as a result, the person continues feeling alone.

 2. Mental health is not as important as physical health

 Diabetes, heart conditions and cancer all take precedence over mental health.
 Symptoms of mental illness are excused as being dramatic or hormonal.
 Physical illnesses, on the other hand, are treated with special care.
 Psychiatric care is frowned upon and often discouraged.

 3. Alternative answers to mental health issues instead of therapy and medicine

-Most often mental health goes untreated by professionals.
+Most often, mental health goes untreated by professionals.
 Families encourage those suffering to seek the counsel of religious leaders.
 These pundits, imams or pastors often recommend different forms of religious treatment to rid the mental issues.
-Mental health issues are seen as a spiritual affliction.
-Religious consultation should be in addition to, not in replacement of mental health counsel.
+Mental health issues are seen as spiritual affliction.
+Religious consultation should be in addition to, not in replacement of, mental health counselors.